odkr/lpassh-add/README.rst

 ----------

-``lpassh-add`` expects that you store public and private keys in the same directory, with the filename of the public key being the same as that of the private key save for also ending in '.pub'.
+``lpassh-add`` expects that you store public and private keys in the same directory, whichever it is, with the filename of the public key being the same as that of the private key save for also ending in '.pub'.
 This is what OpenSSh does by default.

 For example: